 Vision And Leadership Make It Happen

-Companies that embrace the idea of video recording territory planning on a regular basis, with peer reviews, are seeing tremendous increases in self-sourced pipeline and improvements in new hire time to ramp.
+Companies that embrace the idea of video recording territory planning with Sales Enablement Platform on a regular basis, with peer reviews, are seeing tremendous increases in self-sourced pipeline and improvements in new hire time to ramp.
 Think about it.
 Imagine if every new hire had access to stack-ranked video recordings of territory plans grouped by tenure.
 What would happen to your team’s time to first deal and time to ramp metrics?
 The power and value of crowdsourcing is incredible.
 We all know that some of us are great at planning and others aren’t so great.
 Making territory planning a team sport is a chance to get everyone to learn how to plan like those who do it best.
 It takes vision to turn crowdsourcing territory plans into culture.
 It takes work to align teams on expectations.
 It takes discipline to make it stick.

 Make The Plan Relevant, Short, And Accessible